Railways around Peterborough & The National Rail Network & Heritage railways in the UK

 These fly ash train had there own Merry-Go-Round loop at Fletton south of Peterborough round a lake.

-This Flyash loop is now closed and these flyash trains stopped some years ago.
+This Flyash loop is now closed and these flyash trains having stopped some years ago.
+The track has been removed as well the lake used to wash out the flyash. houses are now in 2018 being build on were the lake was.

 Four class 31s at Peterborough Depot class 31192 class 31198 class 31125 class 31403 plus one on the next line.